-Trying to decide whether to give your baby plagiocephaly treatment with or without a helmet is by no means an easy task.
+Deciding whether to give your baby plagiocephaly treatment with or without a helmet is by no means an easy task.
 Conflicting attitudes and opinions from GPs, HVs, the press, private clinics and other parents can often serve to heighten the anxiety – no matter how honourable the intentions behind their advice might be.

-Plagiocephaly Treatment with a Helmet
+Plagiocephaly treatment with a helmet

 Here are some of the main reasons parents gave for choosing to treat plagiocephaly with a helmet:

-- Many parents were concerned about the questions their children might have in the future if they were to choose not to go ahead with treatment.
+- Parents were concerned about the questions their children might have in the future if they were to choose not to go ahead with treatment.
 One source said of her daughter: “I don’t want her to grow up and wonder why we didn’t do anything about it when the option to help her was there.”

 A number of parents had family members with experience of plagiocephaly, which influenced their decisions when it came to their own children.
-One mum had a cousin with a nine-year-old son, whose deformity remained very noticeable in spite of the doctor’s earlier advice, so she decided to treat her own son.
+One Mum had a cousin with a nine-year-old son, whose deformity remained very noticeable in spite of the doctor’s earlier advice, so she decided to treat her own son.
 Another parent decided to go ahead with treatment after seeing the difference it had made to the child of another family member.

-- Following the recent controversy surrounding plagiocephaly helmets in the press, several parents simply believe that the correction they give is no better than that which can be achieved through repositioning.
+- Following the recent controversy surrounding plagiocephaly helmets in the press, several parents simply believe that the correction that they give is no better than that which can be achieved through repositioning.
 The vast majority of the research carried out previously and since has refuted this.
 Provided treatment is started in the first 14 months and the correct procedures are followed, a visible, permanent correction can invariably be achieved.

 If you would prefer to speak to a specialist, Technology in Motion can help.
 We offer free evaluations to assess the severity of your baby’s head shape deformity, and unlike many other clinics, we won’t recommend treatment unless it’s actually needed.
 Even if treatment is recommended, we won’t pressure you into anything as we firmly believe that the final decision should be left to your well-founded intuition as a parent.